Compensation for Hearing Loss/Damage

 How your hearing loss compensation is paid

-If you work in a noisy environment then your employer has a duty to ensure that this noise doesn’t have a damaging effect upon your hearing.
+If you work in a noisy environment, such as a construction site or a factory, then your employer has a duty to ensure that this noise doesn’t have a damaging effect upon your hearing.
 This may mean reducing the decibel level of the noise, providing ear protection, ensuring regular breaks or a combination of all three.
 If your employer fails to do any of these and, as a result, your hearing is damaged, then they have been neglectful and you have every right to seek compensation.

 In cases such as this, however, many people hesitate for fear that a work injury claim will leave their employer out of pocket.
 In reality, your employer has a legal duty to take out insurance which includes cover for such claims, meaning that it will be the insurer, not your employer, who has to pay any compensation bill.